-Exploring transformative ideas and innovative responses to climate change through adaptive strategies, solutions, and long-term sustainability frameworks.
+Exploring transformative ideas and innovative responses to climate change through justice-based adaptive strategies, solutions, and long-term sustainability planning and approaches

 Associate Professor • Environmental Sciences • Emory University

 I am an environmental and human geographer.
 I apply environmental justice and political ecology lenses to study the intersection of climate change, urban sustainability, and societal transformation.
 My research focuses on how individuals, communities, and cities respond to global environmental change, and their different capacities for adaptation, resilience, transformation, and long-term sustainability.
-Specifically, I explore the impacts of uncritical climate solutions, resilience planning, and sustainability practices on marginalized communities.
+Specifically, I explore the impacts of uncritical climate solutions, resilience planning, and sustainability practices on marginalized communities, including Blacks, Indigenous, Latinx, and low-income groups.
+This includes examining unjust disaster risk reduction strategies, managed retreat programs, water-consolidation schemes, tree-planting, blue-green infrastructure, renewable energy, and future city planning.
+I interrogate when, where, how, and why some of these solutions foster uneven development, promote gentrification, and increase social inequality, thereby exacerbating vulnerability in already underserved and disadvantaged communities.
+I also examine social, economic, and political contexts as well as policies, community engagements, and institutional arrangements that allow just forms of adaptation and resilience to thrive.
+My scholarships and engagements are at the intersections of multiple scales: communities, cities, regions, and international levels.

 Explore our research in future cities, sustainable cities, environmental justice, climate adaptation, and education, spanning critical discourse, theories, gender and climate justice perspectives, and innovative solutions that address complex global challenges.